MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 For more information about session configurations and session configuration files, see about_Session_Configurations (http://go.microsoft.com/fwlink/?LinkID=145152) and about_Session_Configuration_Files (http://go.microsoft.com/fwlink/?LinkID=236023).

-This cmdlet is introduced in Windows PowerShell 3.0.
+This cmdlet was introduced in Windows PowerShell 3.0.

 ## EXAMPLES